pydata/xarray/doc/why-xray.rst

 -  Flexible split-apply-combine operations with groupby:
    ``x.groupby('time.dayofyear').mean()``.
--  Database like alignment based on coordinate labels that smoothly handles missing values: ``x, y = xray.align(x, y, join='outer')``.
+-  Database like alignment based on coordinate labels that smoothly handles missing values: ``x, y = xr.align(x, y, join='outer')``.
 -  Keep track of arbitrary metadata in the form of a Python dictionary:
    ``x.attrs``.

 pandas_ provides many of these features, but it does not make use of dimension names, and its core data structures are fixed dimensional arrays.

-The N-dimensional nature of xray's data structures makes it suitable for dealing with multi-dimensional scientific data, and its use of dimension names instead of axis labels (``dim='time'`` instead of ``axis=0``) makes such arrays much more manageable than the raw numpy ndarray: with xray, you don't need to keep track of the order of arrays dimensions or insert dummy dimensions (e.g., ``np.newaxis``) to align arrays.
+The N-dimensional nature of xarray's data structures makes it suitable for dealing with multi-dimensional scientific data, and its use of dimension names instead of axis labels (``dim='time'`` instead of ``axis=0``) makes such arrays much more manageable than the raw numpy ndarray: with xarray, you don't need to keep track of the order of arrays dimensions or insert dummy dimensions (e.g., ``np.newaxis``) to align arrays.

 Core data structures
 --------------------

-xray has two core data structures.
+xarray has two core data structures.
 Both are fundamentally N-dimensional:

-- :py:class:`~xray.DataArray` is our implementation of a labeled, N-dimensional array.
+- :py:class:`~xarray.DataArray` is our implementation of a labeled, N-dimensional array.
 It is an N-D generalization of a :py:class:`pandas.Series`.
 The name ``DataArray`` itself is borrowed from Fernando Perez's datarray_ project, which prototyped a similar data structure.
-- :py:class:`~xray.Dataset` is a multi-dimensional, in-memory array database.
+- :py:class:`~xarray.Dataset` is a multi-dimensional, in-memory array database.
-  It is a dict-like container of ``DataArray`` objects aligned along any number of shared dimensions, and serves a similar purpose in xray to the :py:class:`pandas.DataFrame`.
+  It is a dict-like container of ``DataArray`` objects aligned along any number of shared dimensions, and serves a similar purpose in xarray to the :py:class:`pandas.DataFrame`.

 .. _datarray: https://github.com/fperez/datarray